 You’ll also be able to follow a bonafide bulking routine.
 Some of our best bulking transformations are from guys doing our Bony to Beastly Bulking Program with a simple pair of heavy adjustable dumbbells.
 With free weights, the sky’s the limit in terms of muscle growth.

 I tried bodyweight training several times before I tried lifting weights.
 It made me think that I hated exercise.
 Once I started learning the dumbbell and barbell lifts, though, not only did I start building muscle, I also started to look forward to training.
 Psyching yourself up to lift a massive weight for a few reps is fun.
-Steadily pushing yourself through the pain until you vomit is not.
-At least not for me.
+Grinding out thirty-rep sets of bodyweight squats is not.

 Now, don’t get me wrong.
-I’m not hating on bodyweight exercises.
+That doesn’t mean that free weights are always better, or that bodyweight training doesn’t have its advantages.
 In fact, some bodyweight exercises are better than some weight training exercises.
-Even if you have access to a fully stocked gym, you’ll still benefit from doing plenty of push-ups, chin-ups, dips, and planks.
+Even if you have access to a fully stocked gym, you’ll still benefit from doing plenty of deficit push-ups, chin-ups, dips, hanging leg raises, and planks.